Welcome back to the Roommate Diaries. If you missed the last episode, make sure to check it out here!

 We were staying in a very full 8-bed dorm, in the Brisbane CBD.
 The hostel was a bit like a hotel, with a few rooms spread out over four floors.
 Each dorm room had an ensuite bathroom, as the nearest communal toilets and showers were on a different floor.

-It was the day before Australia Day, so everyone was having a relaxed night in preparation for the nationwide party on the 26th.
+It was the night before Australia Day, so everyone was having a chilled evening in preparation for the nationwide party on the 26th.
 Two of our roommates were German girls, who spoke German to each other, and didn’t make an attempt to speak to anyone else in the room.
 We didn’t mind too much, as the rest of us were all different nationalities and spent a few hours chatting and getting to know one another.

 At around 11pm, everyone started to get ready for bed.
 Ally had already completed her nightly ritual and was half asleep, eye mask on and earplugs in.
-Just as I started brushing my teeth, one of the German girls walked into the bathroom and closed the door.
-There wasn’t another sink nearby, so I continued to brush my teeth in the room so that I could just run in, spit and rinse, once the German girl came out.
+Just as I started brushing my teeth and about to head into the bathroom to spit and rinse, one of the German girls walked into the bathroom and closed the door.
+There wasn’t another sink nearby, so I continued to brush my teeth in the room so that I could quickly finish up, once the German girl came out.
 As the door unlocked, I moved aside so she could get out easily, but instead, the other German girl just walked past me and into the bathroom to join her friend.
 They were both in there for at least 15 minutes, door locked.
 After patiently waiting, and desperately wanting to rinse my mouth out, the door opened!
-Both girls walked out without saying a word, and got straight into bed.
+Both girls walked out without saying a word and got straight into bed.

 By this point they had both seen I was waiting, as well as two other roommates now behind me, forming a queue for our ensuite bathroom.
 It was ridiculous.
 If there had been another bathroom, I would’ve obviously used it, but even spitting out of the window wasn’t an option because the hostel was in a tower block and the windows couldn’t open.